loganmeyer/Demo-1/README.md

 CV_ZeroAngleCalibration.py: Raspberry Pi program to get the calibrated zero angle for a given position of the camera.
 See the header within the file for details.

 CV_ZeroAngle.npz: Output file for 'CV_ZeroAngleCalibration.py'.
 Contains the calibrated zero angle for use as an input for 'ComputerVision.py'.

+Motor Simulation and Implementation in Matlab_: Published Matlab simulations and block diagrams documenting and explaining the control system used for Demo 1.